Max Weber: Max Weber-Gesamtausgabe

 The idea of publishing a collected edition of Weber's complete works was pushed forward by Horst Baier in 1972.
 A year later, the Max Weber-Gesamtausgabe, a multi-volume set of all of his writings, began to take shape.
 Wolfgang J. Mommsen, Wolfgang Schluchter, Johannes Winckelmann, M. Rainer Lepsius, and Horst Baier were the initial editors.
-After Mommsen's death in 2004, Gangolf Hübinger succeeded him.
-Winckelmann, Lepsius, and Baier also died before its completion.
-The writings were organised in a combination of chronological order and by subject, with the material that Weber did not intend to publish in purely chronological order.
-The final editions of each text were used, with the exception of The Protestant Ethic and the Spirit of Capitalism, which was published in both its first and final forms.
-Mohr Siebeck was selected to publish the volumes.
+Mohr Siebeck was selected as the publisher.
 The project was presented to the academic community in 1981 with the publication of a prospectus that was colloquially referred to as the "green brochure".
 It outlined the series' three sections: "Writings and Speeches", "Letters", and "Lecture Manuscripts and Lecture Notes".
 Four years later, the project entered publication.
+The writings were organised in a combination of chronological order and by subject, with material that Weber did not intended for publication in purely chronological order.
+The final editions of each text were used, aside from The Protestant Ethic and the Spirit of Capitalism, which was included in both its originally published and revised forms.
+After Mommsen's death in 2004, Gangolf Hübinger succeeded him.
+Winckelmann, Lepsius, and Baier also died before its completion.
 It concluded in June 2020 and contains forty-seven volumes, including two index volumes.